By Jeff White (jwhite@virginia.edu)

 “They answered every challenge that our guys gave them throughout the game,” said Ryan Odom, who’s in his first year as the Cavaliers’ head coach.

-Bizjack led all scorers with 25 points, and Butler forward Michael Ajayi added 17 points and a game-high 14 points.
+Bizjack led all scorers with 25 points, and Butler forward Michael Ajayi added 17 points and a game-high 14 rebounds.
 Another Bulldog, former UVA recruiting target Jamie Kaiser Jr., scored only five points but had 10 rebounds and four steals.

 “They had many contributors,” Odom said.